 Advances in understanding climate require arrays of ice cores with depths ranging from tens of meters to 3,000 m, and the requirements for the coring or sampling vary.
 Agile drills currently at IDP-Wisconsin should be continually maintained in good working condition so that they can be used for new projects.
 Clean hand augers and agile drills are needed for biological studies in glaciers.
-The Foro 3000, capable of coring up to 3,000 m, is being created from modifying the Foro 1650 (aka Intermediate Depth Drill for coring up to 1,650 m).
-The largediameter Blue Ice Drill for blue ice areas was used successfully on Taylor Glacier, Antarctica, and elsewhere; with continued science attention to blue ice areas as well as to large-volume sampling in general, an additional Blue Ice Drill may be useful.
-Estisol-140 has replaced the IsoparK-HCFC-141b combo for use in deep drilling since HCFC-141b is no longer produced.
+The Foro 3000, capable of coring up to 3,000 m, is being created by modifying the Foro 1650 (aka Intermediate Depth Drill for coring up to 1,650 m).
+The large-diameter Blue Ice Drill for blue ice areas was used successfully on Taylor Glacier, Antarctica, and elsewhere; with continued science attention to blue ice areas as well as to large-volume sampling in general, an additional Blue Ice Drill may be useful.
+Estisol-140 has replaced the IsoparK-HCFC-141b combo for use as drilling fluid in deep drilling since HCFC-141b is no longer produced.
 While Estisol-140 had some issues in the first season of use, changes to the drill and handling procedures in the second season mitigated many of the issues.
 Neither Isopar-K nor Estisol-140 are "clean" enough for biological and organic matter chemistry measurements in ice cores.
 For those types of research, the outer layers of the ice cores must be shaved off manually or within the continuous flow analysis melting system, since they introduce large contaminants into the measurements (Christner et al., 2005; D'Andrilli et al., 2017b).
 Table one lists characteristics for drills needed for the areas of the science outlined above.

 Table 1.
-Requirements of drills for studies of climate change. • -- ---
+Requirements of drills for studies of climate change.

-Additional information on the drills is a given in the IDP Long Range Drilling Tech nology Plan.
+Additional information on the drills is given in the IDP Long Range Drilling Technology Plan.

-Diam (cm) Depth (m) Ambient temp(C) Clean cor- ing?
-Transport type Site occupancy Int'l as- pects Drill Name <200 years 5-7 Horiz. -20 yes Backpack Days US - <200 years 5 15 -30 some- times Backpack Days US Hand auger 200 year 7-10 400 -50 no Twin otter/ It traverse Days/ weeks US Eclipse, 4", Foro 200 year 7-10 400 -5 warm ice no Twin otter/ It traverse Days/ weeks US Thermo-me- chanical 2k array 7-10 <1,500 -50 some- times Twin otter/ It traverse Weeks/ month US part of IPICS 700 Drill, Foro 1650 40k array 10+ 1-3k -50 no Twin otter/ Herc 1-2 seasons US or shared Foro 1650 , Foro 3000 Interglacial 10+ 1-3k -50 no Herc Multiple seasons US only or US-led Foro 1650, Foro 3000 >800k years (oldest ice) 10+ 3k -50 no Herc & traverse Multiple seasons IPICS Foro 3000 Site selection oldest ice 2-4 <1,000 -50 no Herc & traverse 2 days IPICS RAID >800k years (blue ice) 25 5-20 -40 no Twin otter 1-2 seasons US Blue Ice Drill Pre-Quater- nary atmos- phere 7-25 rock-ice mix 200 -40 no Helicopter 1-2 seasons US ASIG Tracers; large sam- ples 10-25 200+ -40 no Helicop- ter/Basler/ Traverse 1-2 seasons US Blue Ice Drill Ancient mi- crobial life/ other organic material 25 200+ -40 some- times Helicopter twin otter, herc 1-2 seasons US ScHWD Borehole Ar- ray 8 200 to 3.5k -40 no Twin Ot- ter/Lt Trav- ers Week US RAID the Antarctic and Greenland Ice Sheets, understanding the history of past ice sheet change is key for pinpointing ice sheet sectors most sensitive to climate change.
-Measurements and observations of present day conditions are needed to develop and validate such models.
-Properties of the ice and the ice-bed interface exert strong control on the flow of glaciers and ice sheets.
-In-
+J2 Additiona Diam (cm) Depth (m) Ambien t temp(C) Clean coring ?
+Transport type Site occupancy Int'l aspects Drill Name <200 years 5-7 Horiz. -20 yes Backpack Days US - <200 years 5 15 -30 somet imes Backpack Days US Hand auger 200 year 7-10 400 -50 no Twin otter/ It traverse Days/ weeks US Eclipse, 4", Foro 200 year 7-10 400 -5 warm ice no Twin otter/ It traverse Days/ weeks US Thermo- mechanical 2k array 7-10 <1,500 -50 somet imes Twin otter/ It traverse Weeks/ month US part of IPICS 700 Drill, Foro 1650 40k array 10+ 1-3k -50 no Twin otter/ Herc 1-2 seasons US or shared Foro 1650, Foro 3000 Interglacial 10+ 1-3k -50 no Herc Multiple seasons US only or US-led Foro 1650, Foro 3000 >800k years (oldest ice) 10+ 3k -50 no Herc & traverse Multiple seasons IPICS Foro 3000 Site selection oldest ice 2-4 <1,000 -50 no Herc & traverse 2 days IPICS RAID >800k years (blue ice) 25 5-20 -40 no Twin otter 1-2 seasons US Blue Ice Drill Pre- Quaternary atmosphere 7-25 rock-ice mix 200 -40 no Helicopter 1-2 seasons US ASIG Tracers; large diameter cores 10-25 200+ -40 no Helicopter/ Basler/ Traverse 1-2 seasons US Blue Ice Drill Ancient microbial life/ other organic material 25 200 + -40 somet imes Helicopter twin otter, herc 1-2 seasons US ScHWD